Inventoryframework/inventoryframework.github.io/Introduction/HowDoesTheNetworkingWork.md

 The component keeps track of the players that are currently interacting with a component with the <span style="color:slateblue">**Listeners**</span> array, then whenever PlayerA moves, adds, removes or interacts with an item in some way, the component sends RPC calls to the other "listeners" so their widgets and data get updated.

-For functions that modifies a components data, such as moving an item or modifying an items stack count or modifying any other data, you must remember that clients only have authority over their own component, they do not have authority over other components data.
+For functions that modifies a components data, such as moving an item or modifying an items stack count or modifying any other data, you must remember that clients only have authority over their own component, they do not have authority over other components and thus can't call functions on other components.
 This is simply how networking in Unreal Engine works.
 Because of this, most functions require you to call the function on the component the client has authority over.
 Even though the item you are trying to modify is not on that component.
 This is why, when you look at some of the source code, the functions are getting the component the item belongs to through its <span style="color:slateblue">**UniqueID**</span>.<span style="color:slateblue">**ParentComponent**</span> and modifying that component's data through the component the client has authority over.